jordanadrianoo/Curl/README.md

 # CURL

-This Repository will keep track of simple tools found within Curl.
+CURL is a computer software project providing a library and command-line tool for transferring data using various network protocols.

 ## Requirements

 - Git
-- Curl tool installed
+- CURL tool installed

 ## CURL Commands